Eschatologue/CM_wiki/docs/spells/5th-level.md

 A tendril of inky darkness reaches out from you, touching a creature you can see within range to drain life from it.
 The target must make a Dexterity Saving Throw.
 On a successful save, the target takes 2d8 necrotic damage, and the spell ends.
 On a failed save, the target takes 4d8 necrotic damage, and until the spell ends, you can use your :rsc-action: **Action** on each of your turns to automatically deal 4d8 necrotic damage to the target.
 The spell ends if you use your :rsc-action: **Action** to do anything else, if the target is ever outside the spell's range, or if the target has total cover from you.

-Whenever the spell deals damage to a target, you regain hit points equal to half the amount of necrotic damage the target takes.
+Whenever the spell deals damage to a target, you regain Hit Points equal to half the amount of necrotic damage the target takes.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the damage increases by 1d8 for each slot level above 5th.